 - Round 5: This round will be like Round 3.

-to the top of the firstdc
+*to*around.
+Sl stto the top of the firstdcto join.

 - Repeat: Continue alternating Round 4 and Round 5 until your bag reaches the desired height.